-Jordan has a colorful history, a rich culture and otherworldly beautiful desert landscapes.
+Jordan is a country full of world-class sights.
+Here you will find a colorful history, a rich culture and otherworldly beautiful desert landscapes.
 Explore the ancient Roman cities, sleep in glamping tents under the stars in the desert, snorkel in the Red Sea and experience one of the world's most beautiful and fascinating World Heritage Sites, Petra.
 Jordan is not just a destination, but a dream destination.
-Here are my top ten experiences and sights from my trip to the land of fairy tales.
+Here are my top ten experiences and sights in Jordan that you should not miss in the land of fairy tales.

 Petra is Jordan's greatest attraction and undoubtedly one of the world's coolest World Heritage Sites.
 The rock city of Petra is enchanting, magnificent and insanely beautiful.
 Petra stretches over a large area with over 850 monuments where the Nabateans carved temples, tombs and settlements into the sandstone over 2000 years ago.
 Most famous is the facade of the iconic "The Treasury" (The Treasury), but they The Royal Tombs and the walk through the rock river”the Siq” is at least as impressive.
 Expect to need at least a full day here to scratch the surface of the area's secrets.

 Wadi Rum is not just a barren desert.
 The golden sand, the otherworldly rock formations, the endless silence and the palpable proximity to the stars and space will take you on a real adventure.
 Explore nature on four wheels or on a dromedary.
 Drink tea in a Bedouin tent or walk all by yourself in the soft sand at sunrise.
 A visit to Wadi Rum is as much a mental journey as a desert adventure.